 The current issue of N Scale Railroading features a cover article from MRHS member Bill Edgar on Missabe's SD9 and SD18 fleets.
 Regardless of your modeling scale, the article includes a great deal of information and photos of the various features of the DM&IR units for any modeler.
 Check it out at your local hobby store.

 The fourth part of the Meyer B&W Negative Collection series focuses on close-ups and detail shots of DM&IR steam locomotives with 460 photos.
 The images are presented by wheel arrangement, starting with the lead truck (none, two or four), followed by the driving wheels, then the rear truck (none, two or four) and finally by locomotive number.

 The photos can be viewed either in the self-starting CD photo album book or individually.
-The book works in PCs (WIN 2000/XP/VISTA) and Macs.
+Photos an be printer out and works on both Mac and Windows.

 CD Prepared exclusively for the MRHS by PrairieWorks.